MathMachado/Challenge_Spark_Kafka/README.md

 7. **processed_zone/**

 This is the folder where the batch process writes the final processed data in Parquet format.

+8. **streaming_producer_checkpoint/**:

+Checkpointing is a mechanism that allows Spark to save the state of a streaming or batch application to recover from failures.
+This folder will contain the metadata and state information related to the Spark Streaming producer application and it's automatically managed by Spark.

+9. **streaming_consumer_checkpoint/**:

+Checkpointing is a mechanism that allows Spark to save the state of a streaming or batch application to recover from failures.
+Similar to the producer, this folder will contain metadata and state information for the Spark Streaming consumer application and it's automatically managed by Spark.

+10. **batch_process_checkpoint/**:

+Checkpointing is a mechanism that allows Spark to save the state of a streaming or batch application to recover from failures and it's automatically managed by Spark.

+**Important Notes about checkpoints:**
+- The content inside these checkpoint folders is managed by Spark and should not be manually modified or deleted during application execution.
+- These folders are crucial for ensuring fault tolerance, as Spark applications can recover from failures by using the checkpointed state.
+- Adjust the paths in your Spark application code based on your actual project directory structure.

+When a Spark application is executed, Spark will create and manage the checkpoint data inside these folders to keep track of the application's progress and state.
+If an application fails, Spark can use the checkpointed state to recover and resume processing from where it left off.

 ## Create sample scripts (pseudo code) and place them in corresponding folder
 ### Pseudo Code for Streaming Producer (streaming_producer.py):